Analysis Of An Aluminum Zinc Alloy

 X-Ray Diffraction (XRD)

 XRD is a technique used to identify the crystalline phases present in a material.
-X-rays are directed at the sample, and the diffracted X-rays are measured.
+Because of that, x-rays are directed at the sample, and the diffracted X-rays are measured.
 The diffraction pattern is unique to each crystalline phase and can be used to identify the phases present in the sample.

 Advantages of XRD: